hoangsonww/The-MovieVerse-Database/MovieVerse-Mobile/platforms/android/app/src/main/assets/www/MovieVerse-Frontend/README.md

 ## Overview

 The `MovieVerse-Frontend` directory contains the frontend codebase for the MovieVerse application.
 This directory includes all the necessary files, scripts, and stylesheets to create an interactive and engaging user experience.
-The frontend is built using a combination of HTML, CSS, Vue, JavaScript, and React components to provide a seamless browsing experience for users.
+The frontend is built using a combination of pure HTML, CSS, and JavaScript, as well as React components to provide a seamless browsing experience for users.

 ## Directory Structure